nicolasalliaume/shopify-cli/README.md

 [![npm version](https://badge.fury.io/js/shopify-cli.svg)](https://badge.fury.io/js/shopify-cli) [![Developed by ON Lab](http://on-lab.com/developed-by-on-lab.svg?v=3)](http://on-lab.com)

-Shopify CLI is a command Line utility to perform operations on Shopify stores.
-It makes doing some typical operations on a store much easier, specially if you're doing dev work.
+Shopify CLI is a command line utility used to perform operations on Shopify stores.
+It makes doing some typical operations in a store much easier, especially if you're doing dev work.

 # But why?
-This tool was born after the frustration of:
+This tool was born out of the frustration of:
-  * having to test a Shopify app on a bunch of different Themes, and to do so, having to go into the admin over and over to change the active theme and create copies
+  * Having to test a Shopify app on a bunch of different themes, and to do so, having to go into the admin over and over to change the active theme and create copies
-  * developing a new feature on a copy of the theme, while other people work on other copies of a theme, and the needing to move the edited files into the active theme
+  * Developing a new feature on a copy of the theme while other people work on other copies of a theme, and needing to move the edited files into the active theme
-  * syncronizing changes on the live theme to a copy of the theme I was working one
+  * Syncronizing changes on the live theme to a copy of the theme I was working on
-  * having to remove ONE BY ONE many themes to perform a "cleanup" after testing something on many themes
+  * Having to remove many themes ONE BY ONE to perform a "cleanup" after testing something on many themes

-A better way to do this (and many other things) needed to exist.
+A better way to do this work needed to exist.
 Maybe it does already, maybe it doesn't.
-But here's one now.
+But anyway, here's one now.

 # ⓵ Installation